 What IS an "Evidenced-Based" Practice?
 (EBP)

-EBP is a spin-off from Evidence Based Medicine, whose philosophical origins come from Paris in the early to mid-19th century.
+EBP is a spin-off from Evidence Based Medicine, whose philosophical origins stem from those practicing medicine in France in the early to mid-19th century.

 I know it's not cool to quote Wikipedia but here is a simple summation to start: